PandulaP/personal-projects/Designing a sample-efficient RL Setup with NLP/README.txt

  - contains the saved model weights for the DQN (in train_dir)
  - contains the saved I-LEARN model

+8. [Paper] Designing a sample-efficient RL Setup with NLP
- The "Designing a sample-efficient RL Setup with NLP" paper is written based on this experiment.
+ - research paper written based on this research project The "Designing a sample-efficient RL Setup with NLP" paper is written based on this experiment.